School Safety & Mental Health

 See something suspicious or concerning?
 Say something about it!

-The Bradford County School District encourages students to report information about any non-urgent illegal activity, such as vandalism, theft, the sale and distribution of drugs or information about crimes that are being planned.
+The Bradford County School District encourages staff, parents and students to report information about any non-urgent illegal activity, such as vandalism, theft, the sale and distribution of drugs or information about crimes that are being planned.

 Call our local See Something, Say Something line and speak directly with a Bradford County Sheriff's Office dispatcher.